-Visiting a library during coronavirus
+Visiting a library during COVID-19

-Where possible we ask that you do not bring anyone with you if you are visiting a library.
 You should not visit if you feel unwell or are self-isolating.

 - hand sanitisation stations